Breast Reconstruction Surgery in Houston, Texas

 After Your Surgery

-You are likely to feel tired and sore for a week or two after reconstruction.
+You are likely to feel tired and sore for several weeks after reconstruction.
 Most of your discomfort can be controlled by medication prescribed by Dr. Berzin.

-Depending on the extent of your surgery, you’ll probably be released from the hospital in two to five days.
-Many reconstruction options require a surgical drain to remove excess fluids from surgical sites immediately following the operation, but these are removed within the first week or two after surgery.
-Most stitches are removed in a week to 10 days.
+Depending on the extent of your surgery, you’ll probably be released from the hospital in one to seven days.
+Many reconstruction options require a surgical drain to remove excess fluids from surgical sites immediately following the operation, but these are removed within the first few weeks after surgery.
+Most stitches are removed in a week to 10 days if needed.

 Getting Back to Normal